 ADM: Architecture Driven Modernization

-For planning Cloud Migrations the OMG offers a simple but powerful planning framework called ADM – Architecture-Driven Modernization.
+For planning this extraction the OMG offers a simple but powerful planning framework called ADM – Architecture-Driven Modernization.
 This is a core design philosophy that can be applied across multiple levels of software engineering such as AMDD – Agile Model Driven Development, business model design and also Cloud migrations.

 As the ADM ‘Horseshoe’ model articulates, as described in this Carnegie Mellon article, a migration project can be considered with three distinct tiers of scope possible, increasing the size and length of the project with an increasing level of associated business benefit.